Vitaly002/Spotify/README.md

 Player: Your personal music control center with play, pause, seek, and time display functionalities for a tailored listening experience.

-Sidebar: Offers convenient navigation options and quick links to your personal library.
+Sidebar: Displays convenient navigation options and quick links to your personal library.

 SongItem: Highlights individual songs within an album, complete with playback controls and song specifics.